dashort/ride/RIDERS_LOADING_FIX_SUMMARY.md

 - Users now have self-service troubleshooting options
 - Administrators have better diagnostic tools

-If riders still don't load after these fixes, the diagnostic functions will provide specific information about what's failing, making it much easier to identify and resolve the root cause.
+If riders still don't load after these fixes, detailed logs will provide specific information about what's failing, making it much easier to identify and resolve the root cause.